webiny/webiny-js/packages/react-rich-text-renderer/README.md

             className: ""
         }
     },
-    // This block will use the custom "delimiter" renderer {
+    // This block will use the custom "delimiter" renderer.
+    {
         type: "delimiter"
     },
-    // This block will use the new "youtube" renderer {
+    // This block will use the new "youtube" renderer.
+    {
         type: "youtube",
         data: {